sentient-agi/Sentient-Social-Agent/README.md

 INFO: Connected to discrod bot <USERNAME> with id <USER_ID>.
 ```

-# Configuration&nbsp;&nbsp;⚙️
+# Configuration ⚙️
-All of the tools available to your agent can be found in the `agent_tools` package.
-Each tool has its own package and in that package there is a configuration module.
-To configure a tool just change the constants in its configuration module.

 ### Agent Configuration
 You can configure your agent using the `agent_config` module in the `agent`.

 ### Model Configuration
 You can configure the model that your agent uses in the `model_config` in the `model` package in `agent_tools`.
-- [OPTIONAL] You can change the model that is used using the `BASE_URL` and `MODEL` constants.
+- You can change the model that is used using the `BASE_URL` and `MODEL` constants.
 By default your agent will use Dobby 8b Unhinged, but the framework supports all OpenAI API compatible LLM endpoints.
-- [OPTIONAL] You can configure the model that is used using the `TEMPERATURE`, `MAX_TOKENS` and `SYSTEM_PROMPT` constants, however the default values are likely suitable for most agents.
+- You can configure the model that is used using the `TEMPERATURE`, `MAX_TOKENS` and `SYSTEM_PROMPT` constants, however the default values are likely suitable for most agents.

 ### X (Twitter) Configuration
 You can configure how your agent behaves on X (Twitter) using the `twitter_config` module in the `twitter` package in `agent_tools`.
-- [REQUIRED] You can configure the users with which your agent will interact using the `KEY_USERS` constant.
+- You must configure the users with which your agent will interact using the `KEY_USERS` constant.
 By default your agent will respond to tweets from these key users.
-- [REQUIRED] You can configure how may times your agent posts per run using the `RESPONSES_PER_RUN` constant.
+- You must configure how may times your agent posts per run using the `RESPONSES_PER_RUN` constant.
-- [OPTIONAL] You can configure your agent to only respond to posts that contain a particular key word or phrase using the `KEY_PHRASE` constant.
+- You can configure your agent to only respond to posts that contain a particular key word or phrase using the `KEY_PHRASE` constant.
-- [OPTIONAL] You can enable quote mode using the `QUOTE_MODE` constant.
+- You can enable quote mode using the `QUOTE_MODE` constant.
 It is disabled by default.
 If quote mode is enabled your agent will quote tweet all of the key user's tweets that contain the key phrase.
 If quote mode is enabled your agent will ignore key users' quote tweets.
+- You can enable post mode using the `POST_MODE` constant.
+It is disabled by default.
+If post mode is enabled your agent will post a tweet every time it runs.
+- You can configure the prompt that is provided to the model to generate a post using the `POST_PROMPT` constant.
+- You can configure the prompt that is provided to the model to generate a response using the `RESPONSE_PROMPT` constant.

 ### Discord Configuration
 You can configure how your agent behaves on Discord using the `discord_config` module in the `discord` package in `agent_tools`.

+# Extensibility&nbsp;&nbsp;🛠️
+### Adding a new tool
+This agent framework is designed to be easily extensible.
+The `agent` class will automatically discover and initialize tools that are in the `agent_tools` directory.
+However, you need to follow these conventions when adding a new tool:
+1. Each tool must have a corresponding `<TOOL_NAME>_ENABLED` boolean flag in the `agent_config` module.
+2. Each tool must have its own directory within `agent_tools`.
+3. Each tool must have a main module that is named `<tool_name>.py`.
+    - Within the main module, the main class name must be the capitalized version of the directory name.
+    - The main class must have an `__init__` method that will be called when the tool is initialized.
+        - The `__init__` method should take the secrets and the model as arguments.
+        - Each secret should be stored in the `.env` file and named `<TOOL_NAME>_<SECRET_NAME>` where `<SECRET_NAME>` is the name of the corresponding argument in the `__init__` method.
+    - The main class must have a `run` method that will be called when the tool is run.
+4. Each tool must have a configuration module that is named `<tool_name>_config.py`.
+    - The configuration module must have a `<Tool_name>Config` class.
+5. If you install a new package, you must update the `requirements.txt` file:
+    ```
+    pip freeze > requirements.txt
+    ```

+For example, consider the twitter tool:
+1. There is a `TWITTER_ENABLED` boolean flag in the `agent_config` module.
+2. There is a twitter directory in `agent_tools`.
+3. There is a main module `twitter.py`.
+    - There is a `Twitter` class in `twitter.py`.
+    - The `Twitter` class has an `__init__` method that takes the secrets and the model as arguments.
+The secrets are stored in the `.env` file and are prefixed with `TWITTER_`.
+        - `consumer_key` corresponds to the `TWITTER_CONSUMER_KEY` environment variable.
+        - `consumer_secret` corresponds to the `TWITTER_CONSUMER_SECRET` environment variable.
+        - `access_token` corresponds to the `TWITTER_ACCESS_TOKEN` environment variable.
+        - `access_token_secret` corresponds to the `TWITTER_ACCESS_TOKEN_SECRET` environment variable.
+        - `bearer_token` corresponds to the `TWITTER_BEARER_TOKEN` environment variable.
+    - The `Twitter` class has a `run` method that is called to run the tool.
+4. There is a configuration module `twitter_config.py`.
+    - There is a `TwitterConfig` class in `twitter_config.py`.